U.S. Department of State Seal

 Private medical care in major metropolitan cities and tourism centers in Russia is often equal to Western standards.
 However, medical care is generally below Western standards in non-metropolitan areas.

-• Private medical facilities require payment by cash or credit card before providing services (unless they are life threatening), and are unlikely to accept proof of U.S. insurance as guarantee of future payment.
+• Private medical facilities require payment before providing services.
+They will not accept U.S. insurance as a guarantee of future payment unless it's for life-threatening care.
 Payment is expected at the time of service.

-• The Embassy does not pay the medical bills of private U.S. citizens.
+• The U.S. Department of State cannot pay the medical bills of private U.S. citizens.

-• U.S. Medicare does not provide coverage outside the United States without the purchase of supplemental coverage.
+• U.S. Medicare/Medicaid does not provide coverage outside the United States without the purchase of supplemental coverage.

 • Make sure your health insurance plan provides coverage overseas.
 Most care providers overseas only accept cash payments.
 See our webpage for more information on insurance coverage.